Shefali Razdan Duggal

 Razdan Duggal served on the board of Emily's List, served as a Deputy National Finance Director of the Democratic National Committee and recently served on the National Finance Committee of Joe Biden for President 2020.
-Razdan Duggal also recently accepted an invitation to join the Leadership and Character Council at Wake Forest University (Winston-Salem NC).
+Razdan Duggal recently accepted an invitation to join the Leadership and Character Council at Wake Forest University (Winston-Salem NC).
+Shefali is also a Creative Artists Agency (CAA) speaker.